-Follow these steps to make changes to a wiki article.
+To make changes to a wiki article, follow these steps.

-- 1. In your course, click Wiki. - 2.
-Navigate to the article you want to edit. - 3.
-Click Edit. - 4.
-Make your changes.
-For help with Markdown syntax, click the link to the cheat sheet at the upper right corner of the Contents field. - 5.
+- 1. In your course, select Wiki.

+- 2. Navigate to the article you want to edit.

+- 3. Select Edit.

+- 4. Make your changes.
+For help with Markdown syntax, select the link to the cheat sheet at the upper right corner of the Contents field. - 5.
 In the Summary field at the bottom left, below the Contents field, enter a short description of the changes you made.
 This description appears in the Changes list, and helps other users of the wiki understand what changes you made to the article. - 6.
-When you have finished making edits, click Save changes.
+When you have finished making edits, select Save changes.